Forget Justin Bieber, in South Korea, StarCraft superstars reign supreme in the eyes of tweens. Don’t believe me? Behold:

 All persons in the Class who additionally have or have had a Facebook account at any time and had their names, nicknames, pseudonyms, profile pictures, photographs, likenesses, or identities displayed in a Sponsored Story, while under eighteen (18) years of age, or under any other applicable age of majority, at any time on or before the date of entry of the Preliminary Approval Order.

 Recently, a proposed settlement called for a $20M fund.
-A fairness hearing related to the case was held in San Francisco on June 28, 2013.
-At the time of this writing, Seeborg is expected to approve the settlement soon.
+A fairness hearing was held in San Francisco on June 28, 2013.
+At the time of this writing, Seeborg is expected to approve the settlement.

-An epic Internet law case is currently making headlines in China.
+A high-profile Internet law case is hogging headlines in China.
 Qihoo 360 Technology Co.
-Ltd (“Qihoo”) is suing Tencent, the world’s 3rd largest Internet company behind Amazon and Google.
-The legal question up for debate is whether or not Tencent is an illegal monopoly engaging in unfair practices.
-Yep, it’s like the Google antitrust saga – Eastern Hemisphere edition.
+Ltd (“Qihoo”) and Tencent, the world’s 3rd largest Internet company behind Amazon and Google, have been entangled in a longtime legal battle.
+Think of Qihoo v.
+Tencent as the Google antitrust saga – Eastern Hemisphere edition.

-In September 2010 Qihoo launched legal proceedings against Tencent for allegedly invading users’ privacy via QQ Doctor – a Tencent security packet for the company’s popular QQ IM service.
-Qihoo insists Tencent used QQ Doctor to scan and monitor the personally identifiable information of users.
+In September 2010 Qihoo sued Tencent for allegedly breaching users’ privacy via QQ Doctor – a Tencent security packet for the company’s popular IM service.
+Qihoo insists Tencent used QQ Doctor to scan and monitor users’ personal data.

-From that point, it was pretty much on between Tencent and Qihoo.
-Things got so heated the Ministry of Industry and Information Technology censured both sides to curb the antics.
+From that point, it was game on between Tencent and Qihoo.
+At one point, the Ministry of Industry and Information Technology warned both sides to curb the antics, or else.

-Undeterred, Qihoo decided to take the issue to the Supreme People’s Court.
+Undeterred, Qihoo turned to the Supreme People’s Court.
 At the beginning of this month, both sides made arguments.
 Now, the Supreme People’s justices must deliberate and ultimately rule on the definition of “Internet Marketplace.”

 One of The First Big Monopoly Lawsuits Since China’s 2008 Anti-Monopoly Law

-The Qihoo versus Tencent showdown is significant not only for its impact on Internet law, but because it is one of the first major anti-monopoly cases to be heard since China passed its 2008 anti-trust law.
-As such, the case is expected to set precedence.
+The Qihoo versus Tencent showdown is significant for two reasons.
+First, the impact it could have on international Internet law is huge.
+Secondly, it’s one of the first major online monopoly cases heard since China passed its 2008 anti-trust law.

-A law Professor at Peking University explained to the press that Chinese anti-trust law considers 3 elements:
+A law Professor at Peking University explained that Chinese anti-trust law considers 3 elements whether or not:

-- Whether or not barriers to entry of a given industry are low.
+- An industry’s barriers to entry are low.

-If this case resolves like the Google monopoly investigation, Tencent will get a slap on the wrist and a stern warning to watch itself.
+If Qihoo v.
+Tencent resolves like the Google monopoly investigation, Tencent will suffer a slap on the wrist and a stern warning.
 If the Supreme People’s Court sides with Qihoo, perhaps Chinese technology companies will start seeking greener pastures to grow.

-According to the Media Law Resource Center in New York, over the past several years courts have handed down $17.4 million in blogger defamation trial awards.
-So it’s no wonder we here at Kelly Warner Law are often asked, “I’m being sued for blogger defamation, but I don’t have the money to defend myself.
+According to the Media Law Resource Center, courts have handed down $17.4 to plaintiffs defamed by bloggers, over the past several years.
+As a blogger, you may be thinking: “I’m being sued for blogger defamation, but I don’t have the money to defend myself.
 Do I have options?”
-So without further ado, let’s get to the answer.
+Let’s discuss.

 Represent Yourself In A Blogger Defamation Case